grepplabs/kafka-proxy/README.md

           --debug-enable                                   Enable Debug endpoint
-          --debug-listen-address string                    Debug listen address (default "0.0.0.0:6060") --default-listener-ip string                     Default listener IP (default "127.0.0.1") --dynamic-listeners-disable                      Disable dynamic listeners.
+          --debug-listen-address string                    Debug listen address (default "0.0.0.0:6060") --default-listener-ip string                     Default listener IP (default "127.0.0.1") --dial-address-mapping stringArray               Mapping of target broker address to new one (host:port,host:port).
+The mapping is performed during connection establishment
+          --dynamic-listeners-disable                      Disable dynamic listeners.
           --external-server-mapping stringArray            Mapping of Kafka server address to external address (host:port,host:port).
 A listener for the external address is not started
           --forbidden-api-keys intSlice                    Forbidden Kafka request types.
 The restriction should prevent some Kafka operations e.g. 20 - DeleteTopics